euguilhermegirardi/DevRadar-Frontend/README.md

 ## About the project

 - The **DevRadar** is an application where you can search for developers within 10km around you.
+- You register the developer in the frontend and you search him/her using the app.

 ## The frontend